XTLS/Xray-examples/Serverless-for-Iran/README.md

 bypass censorship using fragment and noise.

-it doesn't change the IP, so it is not suitable for anonymity and websites that have sanctioned Iran.
+it doesn't change the IP, so it is not suitable for anonymity.

 # Serverless with MitM-Domain-Fronting for Iran (Xray-core v25.2.21+)